Admissions

 Our Process

 The process begins with a private tour of Westshore Montessori School.
-Following your tour and meeting at our school we invite you to observe one of our classrooms to see how our Montessori instructors interact with our students.
-You’ll notice how well the children interact and self-direct their activities, sharing with others and learning at their own pace.
+Where you will experience a Montessori classroom in action.
+You’ll notice how well the children interact in the environment, self-direct their activities, share with others and learn at their own pace.

 Book Your Tour Today